French Ministers Oppose Hotel Tax Increase

 In a statement, the foreign affairs ministry called the tax increases dangerous for the promotion of tourism and said Foreign Affairs Minister Laurent Fabius considered it "imperative" that the proposed increases be scrapped.

-Sebastien Bazin, chief executive of Europe's largest hotel group Accor, told Journal du Dimanche weekly the new taxes would cut hotel margins severely and penalize tourism.
+Sebastien Bazin, chief executive of Europe's largest hotel group Accor, told Journal du Dimanche weekly the new taxes would cut hotel margins severely and penalise tourism.

 "These decisions are unjust, unsustainable and dangerous," he said in a posting on the weekly's website on Saturday evening.